 is an excellent location for everyone interested in the history and present of Finnish police work.
 In the children’s police station “Pokela”, young visitors can dress up in police uniform and try out different police tasks.
 The museum features changing special exhibitions.

 located in Pyynikinlinna mansion presents the life of former shoe factory owner Aaltonen and displays some of his art collection.
+The Emil Aaltonen Museum is closed during renovation starting from December 2 2019.
+The museum will open in the spring of 2021.

 showcases mainly Finnish art from 1850´s to present and foreign art from 1630-1910.
 The collection also includes antique furniture, silver objects and articles of ethnographic value.